 Just mix a small amount of salt in lukewarm water and rinse for 2-3 minutes, a few times a day.

 Eating soft food is what will help you, as it will give rest to the muscles around the jaw.
 Eat food like curd, rice, pulses (dal), oats, soups, eggs, grains, etc. Avoid hard and chewy food, as that will again apply more pressure to the joint.
 Avoid food like burgers, for which you need to open your mouth wide.

 Avoid Opening your Mouth Wide

-Avoid big bites and food which will make your mouth open wide.
+Avoid big bites and food that will make your mouth open wide.
 Try keeping your hand on your chin while yawning so that you do not open wide.
 Inform your dentist before getting any dental treatment and your dentist will keep you comfortable by giving bite blocks during treatment.

 Avoid stress.
 Stress is one of the main reasons for pain in the muscles surrounding the jaw.
-Keep yourself calm, do yoga and exercises and relieve stress.
+Keep yourself calm, do yoga and exercises, and relieve stress.

 When Should I Visit a Doctor For Jaw Pain?

 - If you have severe pain and the pain does not go even after medication.

 - If the home remedies you used are not helping.

 - If the pain is interfering with sleep or your day-to-day activity.